core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Servers that support both Uri-Path-Short and Proxy-URI/-CRI SHOULD process requests accordingly.
 (This is not a strict requirement, as there are no known implementations of proxies that actually ).

+XXX: what does a CoAP/HTTP proxy do if it sees Uri-Path-Short options for which it does not have knowledge?

 ## Repeated use

 If the document defining the registered value of the first Uri-Path-Short option allows it,